 Through the study of the written and spoken language (the world's fifth most widely spoken), open the door to the Arabic-speaking world, past and present.

 Why study Arabic in Edinburgh?

 The fifth most widely spoken language in the world, Arabic is the main language of more than 250 million people inhabiting a huge swathe of land extending from the Atlantic coast of North Africa to the Persian Gulf.
 It is one of the six official languages of the United Nations and, as well as opening the door to a fascinating and varied region, provides access to the rich intellectual heritage of Islam.

 Arabic has been taught at the University of Edinburgh for over 260 years, and today our School is recognised in the UK and internationally as a leading institution for Islamic and Middle Eastern Studies (IMES), ranked fourth in the UK for Middle Eastern & African Studies in the Complete University Guide 2021.

 Available in multiple degree combinations, our programmes are designed to give you a thorough grounding in both classical and modern Arabic, giving you access to a wide range of original material, from pre-Islamic poetry and Islamic religious texts, to Arabic novels and television.

-Study with us and you’ll be part of a small, friendly community of staff and students, with great links to the Alwaleed Centre for the Study of Islam in the Contemporary World, fantastic resources (including our own library), and a regular programme of workshops, film screenings and guest seminars, all within a School passionate about languages, literatures and cultures from around the globe.
+Study with us and you’ll be part of a friendly international community, with great links to the Alwaleed Centre for the Study of Islam in the Contemporary World, fantastic resources (including our own library), and a regular programme of workshops, film screenings and guest seminars.

 Your learning at a glance

-- You can take Arabic with Islamic and Middle Eastern Studies as a single honours subject, or jointly with one of a range of other subjects.
+- You can take Arabic with Islamic and Middle Eastern Studies as a single honours subject, or study Arabic jointly with one of a range of other subjects.
 It doesn’t matter if you're a complete beginner.

 - Alongside the written and spoken language, you'll acquire a good knowledge of the Arabic-speaking world, past and present, including its literature, culture, history, religion and politics.